lukts30/RDAExplorer/src/MntRDA/README.md

     -V   --version         print version

 MntRDA options:
-    top:...:lowest        List of rda files separated by '#' to merge.
+    top#...#lowest         List of rda files separated by '#' to merge.
                           At least one rda file is required.
 ```